emcoding/Devise-i18n-checklist/README.md

 # The Ultimate Checklist to Properly Internationalise Devise, including a Dutch treat 🇳🇱
- Blogpost: appsignal blog <add link>
+See my blogpost for explanations: https://blog.appsignal.com/2019/06/11/devise-ultimate-internationalisation-checklist.html

 ## In this repo: